Sencha Tea: Japan Everyday Green Tea Guide

 L-Theanine for Focus

-The unique combination of caffeine and L-theanine provides calm alertness – energy without anxiety.
+The unique combination of caffeine and L-theanine (an amino acid naturally concentrated in tea leaves) provides calm alertness – energy without anxiety.

 Vitamin C